 Step 2 – Create a bar chart that will serve as the foundation for your bullet graph.

 Create a bar chart as you normally would by placing the current year’s sales on the ‘Columns’ shelf and a dimension on the ‘Rows’ shelf.
-I am looking at sales by category, so I have placed the ‘Category’ dimension on the ‘Rows’ shelf.
-I have also fit the entire view for more visibility.
+We were looking at sales by category, so we have placed the ‘Category’ dimension on the ‘Rows’ shelf.
+We have also fit the entire view for more visibility.

 Step 3 – Add a reference line for last year’s sales.